-More information about what 'significant risk' means can be found in the Health monitoring for persons conducting a business or undertaking guide on Safe Work Australia's website.
+More information about what 'significant risk' means can be found in the Safe Work Australia Health monitoring for persons conducting a business or undertaking guide.

 When to provide health monitoring

 A PCBU must organise and pay for health monitoring if there is a significant risk to the health of their workers because of exposure to silica dust at the workplace.